werkshy/passd/README.md

 PORTS TO MULTI-USER OR UNTRUSTED SERVERS.__

 Other than that, access to your local password store will go through your local gpg-agent setup.
-You can configure a password timeout for your gpg key.
+On OS X, you probably need to use GPGTools to get non-terminal password entry working.
+You have one practical options for configuring a timeout for the key password: in GPGPreferences do not enable 'remember in keychain', and set a timeout.

 ## Installation